xyt6151/ESPLowPowerSensor/task-list.md

 23. Write tests to verify correct behavior of runPerSensorMode() and runSingleIntervalMode()
 24. Implement edge case tests (e.g., adding many sensors, very short/long intervals)
 25. Set up Continuous Integration to run tests automatically on code changes
+26. Research and implement a method to set up timer interrupts on both ESP32 and ESP8266
+27. Create a new interrupt service routine (ISR) to handle sensor wake and sleep functions